ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_option_visible(``hash``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if an option is visible.
+Checks whether an option is visible.

 **Parameters:**